AScustomWorks/AS/README.md

 V 0.6.3: bypass CV input added.

 V 0.6.5: Now it features soft bypass to avoid switching noise.

+### Delay Plus Stereo
+Same as Delay Plus, but now in Stereo.

+V 0.6.6: Stereo version of the Delay Plus module, with link switches for Feedback and Color parameters.
+If the respective switch is active, the left knob controls the changes for both left and right channels.

 ### Phaser
 Autodafe's Phaser Fx module.
 Mods: graphics, bypass switch.